-- Provide examples of and describe the communication strategies ensuring integration of EHS with business operations. - · Explain the organization's culture of communication. - Describe the tactics used to foster communication between employees.
+- Provide examples of and describe the communication strategies ensuring integration of EHS with business operations. - Describe the organization culture of communication and how communication flows from management to employees and from employees up to management as well as from one business function to another.